 Over a given period, the median house price is the middle sale price among all homes ranked from highest to lowest.

-» Current Housing Market Trend 2022: In September 2022, median home prices in Michigan were up by 3.6% compared to the last year.
+» Current Housing Market Trend 2022: In September 2022, median home prices in Michigan were down by 0.39% compared to the last year.